webplatform/docs/css/selectors_api/querySelector/index.md

 |Notes_rows={{Compatibility Notes Row
 |Browser=Any
 |Version=Any
 |Note=The returned elements will only match selector strings that the running browser supports.
-Look at any individual selector for compatibility information information.
+Look at any individual selector for compatibility information.
 }}
 }}
 {{See_Also_Section